protitude/module_login_security/README.txt

  - Request time delay: on any failed login, a time delay in included to the submit request, hardenning the bruteforce attack to the login form.
 Including a time delay in each submission, will reduce the number of login attempts a user or script can do.
+Only invalid login form submissions are affected with this delay.

-On each attempt, the delay time is increased, using the formula: (base time) x (login attempts)
+ - Increase delay time: If you enable this option, the delay time will be increased on each invalid attempt, using the formula:
+   (base time) x (login attempts)

  - Invalidate login form submission: when the soft-block protection flag is enabled the login form is never submited, and any new login request will